sbsidd17/Quiz-App/README.md

 ## Acknowledgements

-- The design and implementation of this Quiz App were inspired by various online resources and tutorials.
+- The design and implementation of this Quiz App were inspired by pwskills.com resources and tutorials.